RockWallet · UX Writing · Case Study No. 01

 4. Write for emotion, not just comprehension

-For delayed reviews, restricted access, failed refunds, and post-recovery holds, I wrote with the emotional state in mind.
-That meant softening abrupt phrasing, removing unnecessary friction words, and using a more grounded tone in moments where people were likely to feel nervous.
+A technically correct message can still be a bad user experience.
+For KYCs requiring additional scrutiny, restricted access, and account holds, I wrote with the user's emotional state in mind, softening phrasing, removing unnecessary words, and using a grounded tone.

 What I worked on